Improve Bed Mobility With The DIY Bed Ladder

 Bed ladders are designed to help individuals sit up and lay down in bed with more ease and independence.
 This quick and easy do-it-yourself adaptive equipment project will help individuals with limited bed mobility become more independent.
 And the best part is, it can be done in just a few minutes.
 Let’s get started!

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your medical professional regarding a medical condition or treatment.
 This content is for informational purposes only.
-See full disclosure here.

 Bed Ladders And The Beauty Of Independence

-I made a bed ladder several years ago for one of my dear, sweet neighbors.
+I made a bed ladder several years ago for one of my dear, sweet neighbor.
 He told me he was stuck in bed in the mornings waiting for his caregiver to arrive.
 I immediately went home, grabbed a long rope, went back to his house, and made this for him in just a few minutes.
 From that point on, he was able to sit up in bed using the bed ladder and make his way to the restroom first thing in the morning.
 Independence, I love it.

 What Is A Bed Ladder?